Mrs. Osburn House

-Mrs. Osburn House is a historic home in Durham, Greene County, New York.
+The Mrs. Osburn House is a historic home located in Durham, Greene County, New York.
 It was built about 1850 and is a five-by-three-bay timber frame dwelling.
 It features clapboard siding and a low-pitched hipped roof.
 Also on the property is a heavy-timber-frame barn.

 It was listed on the National Register of Historic Places in 2001.